Sexualization in child beauty pageants: Criticism of sexualization in child pageants

 There is controversy around the Glitz Child Beauty Pageants due to contestants dramatically enhancing their appearances and provocative performances.
 Performances and image alterations like the ones displayed in glitz pageants encourage young contestants to believe that having glitz beauty is the only way to gain success in both their pageant and non-pageant lives.
-Due to the way these pageants are set up so children are directly competing against other children, children come to understand that it is obligatory for them to perform adult "sexiness" in order to receive positive attention and praise from their own parents.
+Due to the way these pageants are set up so children are directly competing against other children, they come to understand that it is obligatory for them to perform adult "sexiness" in order to receive positive attention and praise from their own parents.

 Consequences of child sexualization in child pageants

 In reports of children being sexually abused, research shows that the sexualization of children is a contributing factor to their abuse.
-Also, if the child is winning constantly in a competition that is based primarily on her looks, she is more likely to develop psychological issues later on in life, such as depression, low self-esteem, and eating disorders.
+People with ill intent will videotape these girls and use them for unorthodox purposes.
+This will lead them to later on feel scared.
+Also, if a child is winning constantly in a competition that is based primarily on their looks, they are more likely to develop psychological issues later on in life, such as depression, low self-esteem, and eating disorders.
 There is also a link to lowered sexual efficacy and contraceptive use later in life.

 "'Some critics contend that the child beauty pageant culture fails to acknowledge that "sexualized images of little girls may have dangerous implications in a world where 450,000 American children were reported as victims of sexual abuse in 1993."

-The hyper attention and judgement towards children's physical appearance in child beauty pageants increases the risk of the child developing various forms of eating disorders.
-Some of these eating disorders that have long lasting physiological and psychological impacts include Anorexia and Bulimia.
+The hyper attention and judgement towards children's physical appearance in child beauty pageants increases their risk of developing various forms of eating disorders.
+Some of these eating disorders that have long lasting physiological and psychological impacts include anorexia and bulimia.

-The psychological problems related to perceptions of the self are long lasting and carry onto adolescence and adulthood due to the hyper fixation on the children's physical appearance at an early age.
-The implications regarding the achievement of "perfection" and the perception of body image that have been taught to these children remain engrained in the way they view themselves long after they retire from pageant competitions and transition into adulthood.
+The psychological problems related to perceptions of the self are long lasting and carry onto adolescence and adulthood due to the hyper fixation on their physical appearance at an early age.
+The implications regarding the achievement of "perfection" and the perception of body image that have been taught to these them remain engrained in the way they view themselves long after they retire from pageant competitions and transition into adulthood.
 Since mothers are usually the parent that is emotionally involved in their child's participation in pageants, there's a lot of information regarding their outlook on the contests.
 Some of the immense pressure that is put on child beauty pageant contestants are attributed to the overcompensation of pageant moms due to their own insecurities.
 As a result of these mother's constant pushing, many of these young girls feel as if they let their mothers down by failing to achieve the unattainable standards of beauty and sexuality that is set for them.

-In France, after a 10-year-old girl was featured on the cover of Vogue Paris in an inappropriate outfit- not fit for a child, lawmakers banned child beauty pageants all together.
+In France, Senators voted to ban child beauty pageants altogether.
 The ban took the form of an amendment to the already established women's rights law and condemned all these pageants for violating children's equal rights due to their objectification in child beauty pageant competitions.